Jenny Bennett, a New Zealander, was born McLellan in 1950, in Hastings, New Zealand, and had a rural childhood.

-My first exhibition was in 1976 and I have continued to show my works locally, nationally and internationally.
-I have been selected for, and won various art awards and commissions.
-I have served on art boards and trusts associated with the arts community.
-This includes judging panels and mentoring programmes.
+Bennett’s first exhibition was in 1976 and continued to show nationally and internationally.
+She was selected for and won various art awards and commissions.

 Dag O ‘Pegren, Swedish artist, poet art critic and painter selected 27 paintings from the work of 150 artists at the Chianciano Biennale in Tuscany, Some by the same artist.
 He described 2 paintings by Jenny Bennett as "2 marvellous and sharp oil paintings telling a story about local near shore life;"